wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 ## Let's Start With The Fun Stuff

 As always, let’s require all the dependencies at the beginning of our project.
 We will use the `express` framework to build our application.
 We’re going to use the `dotenv` library so that we work with environment variables.
-We'll be using `body-parser` so we can parse the incoming requests coming from Nexmo’s server.
+We'll be using `body-parser` so we can parse the incoming requests coming from Vonage's server.
 For the API requests to the TFL API, I chose the [`request` library](https://github.com/request/request) as I find it quite straightforward but you can use any other such as [axios](https://www.npmjs.com/package/axios).
-Lastly and most importantly, 😊 we require the `Nexmo` library to send the line status back to the user.
+Lastly and most importantly, 😊 we require the Vonage library to send the line status back to the user.

 Paste the following code into your newly created file.
 We import all the dependencies installed, and we've defined a variable that contains all the accepted line names provided by the TFL API.
 We don't want to send a request to the TFL API if the user doesn't provide a valid line name (I will explain in a bit why all the values are capitalized).
  The variable called status will contain any relevant status in relation to the status of the said line.
-Also, add in the different credentials you’ll need to utilize the Nexmo and TFL APIs respectively.
+Also, add in the different credentials you’ll need to utilize the Vonage and TFL APIs respectively.
 These will be retreived from the `.env` file:

 ```javascript
 const Vonage = require('@vonage/server-sdk')